neo-project/neo-modules/README.md

 ### StatesDumper
 Exports neo-cli status data \(useful for debugging\), such as storage modifications block by block.

-### Storage Engine
-There, currently, two option for users for the storage engine.

 ### LevelDBStore
 If there is no further modification of the configuration file of the neo-node, it is the default storage engine in the NEO system.
 In this case, you should paste the `LevelDBStore` in the Plugins before launching the node.